 Experienced RHITs often pursue additional training and credentials in an area of interest such as medical coding (CCS, CCS-P, CCA) or cancer registry operations (CTR).
 There are also opportunities to further one’s education in HIM.
 For instance, there is a four-year bachelor’s degree path that includes education necessary for becoming a registered health information administrator (RHIA).
 This degree has more focus in the collection, interpretation and analysis of patient data and also more focused training in management.
 A master’s degree in HIM would likely bring a career more focused on administration and leadership roles, consulting, academics and information technology.
 Regardless of the level of education, health information management is an exciting and rewarding career.

 If you would like to gain the necessary education to become a registered health information technician, we highly recommend that you check out our free School Finder Tool located HERE.

 Interactive Map of Income and Job Growth Projections

 Hover over any state to explore local income and job growth data.

-Technicians with electronic health record experience and strong coding abilities generally command higher salaries.
+HITs with good coding abilities and/or experience with electronic health records experience are in a position to earn higher income.
 Obtaining a bachelor’s or master’s degree in the field can also boost both earnings and advancement opportunities.